 HubSpot Real Experience B2B Manufacturing By Walter V. · March 16, 2026 · 10 min read

-Implementing HubSpot in a Real B2B Company: What Actually Happened
+HubSpot Implementation for B2B Companies: What Actually Happened

 We replaced LIME CRM with HubSpot four years ago.
 Here's the honest story — what worked, what we got wrong, a consultant mistake we still laugh about today, and what HubSpot looks like as the centre of a modern B2B stack.